 Hyperopia, also known as farsightedness, is a refractive error, which causes the eye to stop refracting light properly.
 This prevents someone from seeing images clearly.
 In the case of hyperopia, light focuses behind the retina instead of on the retina.

 Hyperopia is a common vision problem.
 It mostly occurs when a person’s eyeball is too short, or the cornea is too flat.
 Because of this, the eye fails to focus light correctly on the retina.

 - Eye strain

 - Regular headaches after focusing on nearby objects

 What causes hyperopia?

 A refractive error causes hyperopia.
 A refractive error happens when your cornea isn't smoothly curved.
 As a result, light rays stop refracting properly, causing a vision problem.

-Hyperopia happens when your cornea lacks curvature, or your eyeball is shorter than what is considered healthy.
+Hyperopia happens when light focus behind the retina due to your eyeball being too short .
 This results in blurry vision of near objects.

 There is no exact cause of hyperopia; however, hyperopia can be inherited if you have a first-degree relative such as siblings or parents with the condition.